StuartEXR/test_technique_backend/README.md

 ## Project
 Paris Region wants to have a web application to track the investments it makes for its high schools buildings.
 They provided you the dataset.json files containing the existing investments.

-# Stage 1: REST API
+# Step 1: REST API

 This is the heart of the test and is designed to allow you to be able to give us a good glimpse of your abilities.
 We are looking for a Python developer that is able to step up as the platform architect as the projects are adopted by the various groups within the company.